LCH1238/bevdet-tensorrt-cpp/README.md

 The following parts need to be implemented:
 - Quantization to int8.
 - Integrate the bevpool and adjacent frame BEV feature alignment components into the engine as plugins
-- Fine-tune the model to address the issue of model sensitivity to input resize sampling, resulting in decreased mAP and NDS metrics
 - Exception handling
 - Clean up and open source the code that export onnx and yaml file